Last Updated on

-3. Blade Design
+Survival Blade Design

 The design of the blade is also argued amongst various users, but it mainly depends on what you will be using the knife for.

 While a serrated edge holds up well for many tasks, it requires a unique sort of blade sharpener and it isn’t easy to sharpen the serrated blades when you’re out in the open.